 Before you start

 Here are some things to know before you begin the process:

-- Data are saved after a visitor submits the form.
+- Data is saved after a visitor submits the form.

 - Passwords and credit card data are not saved.
 But if you use a custom-made form, make sure that sensitive data are not collected.

-- Data are saved as attributes.
+- Data is saved as attributes.
 The form label is used as an attribute name, for example, the input field

 nameis saved as

 - If there is an attribute with the same name as the form field, it’ll be replaced with the new attribute.